DETAILED ACTION

 d) generating, by the merchant-end device executing the first AI assistant software program, the service-related data using the header information and the content information; and

-e) transmitting, by the merchant-end device executing the first AI assistant software program, the service-related data to the server as an entry of to-be-searched service-related data to enable the server to store the entry of to-be-searched service-related data in the data storage.
+e) transmitting, by the merchant-end device executing the first AI assistant software program, the service-related data to the server as an entry of to-be-searched service-related data to enable the server to store the entry of to-be-searched service-related data in the data storage;

-As such, under Prong 2 of Step 2A, when considered both individually and as a whole, the additional elements do not integrate the judicial exception into a practical application and, thus, claims 1 are directed to an abstract idea.
+As such, under Prong 2 of Step 2A, when considered both individually and as a whole, the additional elements do not integrate the judicial exception into a practical application and, thus, claim 1 are directed to an abstract idea.

 Step 2B

 Even when considered as an ordered combination, the additional elements of claim 1 do not add anything that is not already present when they are considered individually.
-Therefore, under Step 2B, there are no meaningful limitations in claims 1 that transform the judicial exception into a patent eligible application such that the claims amount to significantly more than the judicial exception itself (see MPEP 2106.05).
+Therefore, under Step 2B, there are no meaningful limitations in claim 1 that transform the judicial exception into a patent eligible application such that the claims amount to significantly more than the judicial exception itself (see MPEP 2106.05).

-As such, independent claims 1 are ineligible.
+As such, independent claim 1 is ineligible.

 Thus, dependent claims 5-7 and 9 are ineligible.